Coderboi128292/Weather-App/README.md

 # Weather-App
-Making a Weather app using HTML, Tailwind CSS and Java Script
+Made a Weather app using HTML, Tailwind CSS and Java Script